puavous/browser1k/a23entry/readme.txt

 ** Tools used

-HTML Canvas, Javascript, PNGinator, zopfli, memories of Pasila woods
+HTML Canvas, Javascript, Brotli, memories of the real Pasila woods

-(No piece of Brotli was eaten this time; maybe at a later compo:))

 ** Source code